ThienTran1701QCA/1701QCA-Assessment3/journal/journal.md

 ![Image](missingimage.png)

+To justify as to why the timing doesn't add up in the code, I've accounted for the duration of certain elements that happens before the timing begins or continues.
+For example, the duration of show string "10 SECS" lasts for exactly 5 seconds, in which it will laregly influence the overall countdown.

 ## Design process discussion ##
 I am going to utilise the Double Diamond design methodology, as they perfectly capture the design process that I went through during this assessment.
 I wanted to create a project that can either contribute to the local community by maximsing public spaces or to devote my efforts into the Covid-19 pandemic.
 These two directions helped me to begin with the discover and define stages, where I discovered the topics that I am interested in and defined the different projects that I could explore.